stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

+Well, I--I--I find it as a sanctuary, you know, because I'm a fixer?
+You know.
+People like me...

+##### [Lydia snickers]

+#### SHMERR

+...because what I do is I--I fix problems.

+#### LYDIA

+__[laughs]__ I apologise for that noise.

+#### SHMERR

-Well, I-I find it as a sanctuary, you know, because I'm a fixer, you know?
-People like me because what I do is I-I fix problems. [__Lydia: [snorts]__ I apologize for that noise.]
-And this, this enormous tree based system is a problem which I will fix and everyone will love me for it, including, ironically, the tree but I don't think that the Gaia Drive knows that yet, but Gaia Drive will like me.
+And this--this enormous tree-based system is a problem which I will fix, and everyone will love me for it, including, ironically, the tree, but I don't think that the Gaia Drive knows that yet, but...
+Gaia Drive will like me.

 #### HELEN